 Do-It-Yourself Asbestos Removal

-You are legally allowed to remove a limited amount of non-friable (B-Class) asbestos from your own home, but only if you do the work yourself.
-This includes materials like exterior cladding, roofing, or vinyl.
-The maximum amount you can remove without a professional license is 10 square meters for any single project.
+You are legally allowed to remove a any amount of non-friable (B-Class) asbestos from your own home, but only if you do ALL OF THE RESTORATION work yourself.
+This includes materials like exterior cladding, roofing, soffits etc.

 Keep in mind that this is only for non-friable materials that are still intact and won’t crumble.
 If you are dealing with any amount of friable (A-Class) asbestos, such as stipple ceilings or old pipe lagging, you must use a licensed professional.